When Men Attack: Why (and Which) Men Sexually Assault Women

 On a general level, it is one that is characterized by the sanctioning of all kinds of violence.
 As the psychologist Hans Eysenck observed long ago, what sex was for the Victorians, violence is for us.
 We officially condemn it, but actually reward and revel in it.
 An American child is rewarded for fighting back, not for turning the other cheek. (“Jesus was no sissy,” per the late televangelist Jerry Falwell.)

 Another aspect of this consciousness is that it objectifies people.
 The objectification of women—turning their body parts into props in the drama of male desire—has been acknowledged widely, as has its connection to sexual violence.
 Feminist consciousness raising, insightful theorizing, and dogged activism and advocacy have led to considerable improvements in how police, the courts, and the media treat the survivors of sexual violence.
-The movement has helped put the lie to the notion that rape victims are to blame for the crime.
+The movement has helped dispel the false notion that rape victims are to blame for the crime.
 The problem of sexual violence is no longer systematically dismissed, ignored, or denied by the institutions of culture.

-At the same time, the focus on female objectification has obscured the fact that men too are routinely objectified—not as instruments of desire and reproduction, but as instruments of labor and production.
-In the unforgivingly competitive market system where they spend their days, workingmen (and, indeed, women) are routinely treated as means to an end and deprived of their full humanity in the process, a phenomenon known in the literature as ‘workplace objectification.’
-Men are not even given the cultural license, still available to some women, to opt out of the race into full time parenthood.
+At the same time, the focus on female objectification has obscured the fact that men, too, are routinely objectified—not as instruments of desire and reproduction, but as instruments of labor and production.
+In the unforgivingly competitive market system where they spend their days, workingmen (and, indeed, women) are routinely treated as means to an end and deprived of their full humanity in the process, a phenomenon known in the literature as "workplace objectification."
+Most men are not even given the cultural license, still available to some women, to opt out of the race into full time parenthood.
 America by and large treats its workers as it does the products they make: like things to use up, throw away, and replace.

 How many men sense, rightly, that no one cares about their subjective experience or their feelings independent of their economic value?
 How many sense, rightly, that their worth is conditioned on their net worth (as women’s worth is conditioned on their physical attractiveness)?
 How many sense that they are interchangeable and easily disposable?
 How many are true agents in their lives, as opposed to tools of a trade?